Doctor of Ministry

 Degree Requirements

-Candidates for the degree are required to complete a minimum of 40 hours of credit with a B grade level or higher and approved by the Doctoral committee.
+Candidates for the degree are required to complete a minimum of 30 hours of credit with a B grade level or higher and approved by the Doctoral committee.
 Students must also satisfactorily participate in a doctoral colloquy, which provides the venue for action/ reflection.
 Discussions in this context may include findings of the field-oriented project.
 The final requirement is the designing and completion of a project or thesis that reflects theological understanding, sensitivity to social pathology and resources, and the capacity to integrate theory and practice at a high level of excellence.
 This will include field involvement supervised by faculty and/or adjunct instructors.
 Candidates are required to defend, by oral examination, both their project proposals and their Doctor of Ministry research project, which they have completed.

 -------------------------------------------------------------------

-Biblical Studies (3 credits)
+Biblical Hermeneutics (3 hours)

-Professional Ministry Seminar (3 credits)
+Doctor of Ministry Seminar I (3 hours)

 Delivery Format